-$Appendix \ D-Public \ Involvement \ Documentation$
+Appendix D - Public Involvement Documentation

-FY 2023-2026 TIP Adoption
+FY 2025-2028 TIP Adoption

-Public Review and Comment Period Wednesday, April 13 through Friday, April 22, 2022.
+Public Review and Comment Period Sunday, May 5 through May 14, 2024

-- April 7 Technical Advisory Committee recommended the TIP to the MPO Policy Board.
-Notice of Public Review and Comment Period (PRCP) sent to the Texarkana Gazette for publication.
-Notice of the PRCP sent to IT Department to be published on the MPO website. - April 8 Notice of PRCP emailed and faxed to various TV/radio station, emailed to persons listed on the Public Notification List, publicized on Facebook, and posted in various location within the MPO boundary area. - April 11 Notice of Public Review and Comment Period appeared in the Texarkana Gazette. - April 18 Notice of Policy Board meeting was sent to the Texarkana Gazette for publication.
-Notice was sent to IT Department to be published on the MPO website.

-Notice was sent to persons on the Public Notification List and to Texarkana Radio.
-Notice of meeting was published on the MPO Facebook page. - April 19 Notice of Policy Board meeting posted in various locations throughout the MPO area. - April 20 Policy Board meeting appeared in the Texarkana Gazette. - April 22 Policy Board meet to consider adoption of Resolution #18-2022: FY2023-2026 Transportation Improvement Program (TIP) Texas portion.
-Resolution #18-2022 was adopted.
+April 29 Notice of Public Review and Comment Period (PRCP) was sent to the Texarkana Gazette for publication.
+May 2 Technical Advisory Committee recommended the TIP to the MPO Policy Board.
+Notice of the PRCP sent to IT Department to be published on the MPO website.
+Notice of PRCP emailed and faxed to various TV/radio station, emailed to persons listed on the Public Notification List, publicized on Facebook, and posted in various location within the MPO boundary area.
+May 5 Notice of Public Review and Comment Period appeared in the Texarkana Gazette.
+May 7 Notice of Policy Board meeting was sent to the Texarkana Gazette for publication.
+Notice was sent to the IT Department to be published on the MPO website.
+Notice was sent to people on the Public Notification List and to Texarkana Radio.
+Notice of meeting was published on the MPO Facebook page.
+May 10 Notice of Policy Board meeting posted in various locations throughout the MPO area.
+May 12 Policy Board meeting appeared in the Texarkana Gazette.
+May 15 Policy Board meet to consider adoption of the FY2025-2028 Transportation Improvement Program (TIP) - Texas portion.
+Resolution #5-2024 was adopted.